rust-lang/this-week-in-rust/drafts/2018-05-01-this-week-in-rust.md

 Some of these tasks may also have mentors available, visit the task page for more information.

-* [hard] [tarpaulin: Link error with undefined reference to main on Arch](https://github.com/xd009642/tarpaulin/issues/23).
-Tarpaulin is a code coverage tool for Rust projects.
 * [Clippy](https://github.com/rust-lang-nursery/rust-clippy) has a lot of [good first issues](https://github.com/rust-lang-nursery/rust-clippy/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to get started.
 * [Get started with these beginner-friendly issues](https://www.rustaceans.org/findwork/starters).